 Stockholm, Sweden.
-The Swedish company Twiceme Technology has together with the outdoors brand Everest initiated a collaboration with the mutual ambition to increases safety for skiers. twICEme®, as the concept is called, will be integrated into Everest's ski helmets which thereby enables access to important vital information about a person that has been in an accident.
-Everest's ski helmets with twICEme® will be launched during the fall/winter 2021.
+The Swedish company Twiceme Technology has together with the outdoors brand Everest initiated a collaboration with the mutual ambition to increase safety for skiers. twICEme®, as the concept is called, will be integrated into Everest's ski helmets which thereby enables access to important vital information about a person that has been in an accident.
+Everest's ski helmets with twICEme® will be launched during the fall/winter of 2021.

-“Everest is a very well known brand in the nordics.
-With such a strong brand onboard, we take a large step in the right direction to increase awareness around the technology and in that way we aim to create safer adventures for people"
+“Everest is a very well-known brand in the nordics.
+With such a strong brand onboard, we take a large step in the right direction to increase awareness around the technology, and in that way, we aim to create safer adventures for people"

 says Christian Connolly, CEO at Twiceme Technology.